-Natural bulrush or natural hand-twisted cattail rush seats on the other hand, are usually treated with a boiled linseed oil and turpentine mixture or shellac after the weaving is completed, but before the seat dries out.
+Natural bulrush or natural hand-twisted cattail rush seats, on the other hand, are usually treated with a boiled linseed oil and turpentine mixture or shellac after the weaving is completed, but before the seat dries out.
 Every few years the seat can be rejuvenated by applying another coat, depending on the wear.

-9.)
-QUESTION: Where can I buy seatweaving and chair caning materials, instruction books and tools?
+Q: Where can I buy chair caning and seat weaving materials and tools?

-Answer: I do not sell materials to the public, with the exception of the students enrolled in my classes.
-So you can go to the special page I set up Cane & Basket Weaving Supplies and click on any of the over 40 cane and basket suppliers listed there.
+A: I do not sell materials to the public, with the exception of students enrolled in my classes.
+So you can go to the special page I set up Cane & Basket Weaving Supplies Directory™ which features over 30 cane and basket suppliers from the US, Canada and overseas.

-All these advertisers have websites and do mail order and will be happy to assist you in any way possible.
-Be sure and tell them you found their ad on WickerWoman.com !
+All these advertisers have websites with mail order and will be happy to assist you in any way possible.
+Be sure and tell them you found their ad on WickerWoman.com!

-10.)
-QUESTION: I live out in the country and feel really isolated doing my weaving by myself, is there an online group or forum I can join to feel more connected?
+Q: Is there an online caning group or forum I can join to feel more connected?

-Disclaimer: This page was written by Cathryn Peters based on her own personal experiences and knowledge about the antique wicker and chair caning furniture industry acquired over the last 35 years of providing chair caning and wicker restoration services.
-Viewers may follow these directions using their own best judgment and no liability concerning your results is assumed by The Wicker Woman or Cathryn Peters .
+Disclaimer: This page was written by Cathryn Peters based on her own personal experiences and knowledge about the antique wicker and chair caning furniture industry acquired over the last 40 years of providing chair caning and wicker restoration services.
+Viewers may follow these directions using their own best judgment and no liability concerning your results is assumed by The Wicker Woman® or Cathryn Peters.

 We certainly hope you’ve enjoyed all these FREE articles, hints and tip sheets.